Viet Nam

 Viet Nam has a relatively well-developed social security system, that covers several branches.
 However, the system is still significantly fragmented, with schemes for different groups of beneficiaries presenting low levels of alignment and coordination.
 Despite considerable efforts, the country still faces multiple coverage challenges, with millions of vulnerable families and children being left out.
 The impact of these gaps has been further highlighted by the COVID-19 pandemic.

-Against this backdrop, this project seeks to contribute to the development of a more effective, efficient and gender-sensitive social security system in Viet Nam.
-It will promote, through technical support, capacity building and knowledge dissemination, the introduction of a multi-tiered child benefit (MTCB) in the social security system.
-The project activities will also contribute to the ongoing revision of the Viet Nam’s Social Insurance Law (2014), which will magnify the impact and sustainability of the project’s activities.
+Against this backdrop, this project seeked to contribute to the development of a more effective, efficient and gender-sensitive social security system in Viet Nam.
+It promoted, through technical support, capacity building and knowledge dissemination, the introduction of a multi-tiered child benefit (MTCB) in the social security system.
+The project activities also contributed to the ongoing revision of the Viet Nam’s Social Insurance Law (2014), which will magnify the impact and sustainability of the project’s activities.

-• Developed the draft training package on gender perspectives in social protection in Viet Nam.
-This training package focus on strengthening general knowledge of ILS on social protection and gender issues.
+• The draft training package on gender perspectives in social protection in Viet Nam was developed.
+This training package focuses on strengthening general knowledge of ILS on social protection and gender issues.
 The package also presents suggestions regarding the role Women’s Union staff at all levels can play in advocating for gender sensitive and gender responsive social protection.

 News & Events